 Bead blasting is the operation of affecting a surface finish by propelling fine glass beads at high pressure with compressed air.
 Bead blasting is a term often used to describe other blast processes, but it is specifically the process that uses actual glass beads within a specialist bead blasting cabinet.

-Bead blasting is generally used for cleaning, peening, sheen surface finishing and general cleaning of components that have become tarnished.
+This style of blasting is generally used for cleaning, peening, sheen surface finishing and general cleaning of components that have become tarnished.
 A bead blasting finish is uniform and therefore used for machined parts.

 More abrasive blasting, such as grit blasting, uses a more jagged media and leaves a coarser surface finish.
 Bead blasting used spherical media, which ‘dimples’ the surface and leaves a more uniform dull ‘satin’ finish to the underlying metal.